 Reels of ducting ready to be placed in a trench

 We are convinced that:

-- There is little merit in continuing to lobby BT/Openreach about improving the service in the Parish;
+- There is no merit in continuing to lobby BT/Openreach about improving the service in the Parish;

-- Our ambition is to achieve a world class service that will provide equal download and upload speeds of 1 Gigabit (1,000 Megabits) per second.
+- We should aim to achieve a world class service that will provide equal download and upload speeds of 1 Gigabit (1,000 Megabits) per second.

 What We Are Doing

 Since reaching our conclusions after making our initial survey, amongst other things, the members of the group are:

 - Continuing to keep informed of, and informing, Government and other national agencies of the issues around the provision of rural broadband services.